MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityGroundOffsetComponent.md

 ### **value**
 `value: number;`

 Value of this particular ground offset.
+Note that this value is effectively read only; setting the ground offset value will not have an impact on the related entity.

 Type: *number*